nestordemeure/breviarium/data/english.md

 If it is feared that the injured party may stir up disturbances, as when you wish to deprive a general of his office, first arrange for him to be suddenly bound, and do this so secretly that it does not appear to be happening.
 Finally, hand over his army to an equal, give payment to the army from your own funds, lest they miss their lost general.

 If someone disputes too forcefully at the table, asserting something false, order paper to be brought so that he may write down his opinion, sign it, and dispute it tomorrow.
-And if you notice some proud man seeking your office, for which he is unequal (as if you are a general, for this type is especially prone to rivalry), *provoke the enemy*, make everything difficult, while still providing well for yourself regarding provisions for the fortress.
+And if you notice some proud man seeking your office, for which he is unequal (as if you are a general, for this type is especially prone to rivalry), provoke the enemy, make everything difficult, while still providing well for yourself regarding provisions for the fortress.

 Ask, as if distracted by another war, that he may succeed you, and do not give him an account of the war, the places, or the enemy.
 Thus he will fall into difficulties, and do not hasten to his aid until he recognizes both himself and you.

 If it is expedient for some youths to be completely subverted, so that they may be treated gently against their will, they will be broken by singing, painting, sculpting.
 Let them have desperate servants as tutors, who value nothing in honesty, who are venal in everything, who indulge the desires of youths rather than govern them.

-The same holds for others, to whom you suggest such desperate servants, so that the languishing may stumble upon them. *Send sluggish senators to a sluggish Senator*.
+The same holds for others, to whom you suggest such desperate servants, so that the languishing may stumble upon them.
+Send sluggish senators to a sluggish Senator.
 Through an unknown person, send responsive letters from his friend, and allow them to be lost as if through the bearer's sloth, so that they may be read by many and his affairs do not succeed.

 Impose many things to be done by him at once, so that he may accomplish nothing.
 Persuade him to seek and ask for many things.
 Kill his animals, in which he delights, by guile, e.g. by providing foods seasoned with pepper or saffron, so that the animal may be rendered rabid.